Despite my reference at one point that certain authors would have done well

 as possibly the most impressive work of fiction in the Dune universe:

-Herbert and Anderson claim to follow the elder Herbert’s general outline.
+they will follow the elder Herbert’s general outline.

 if only because the sequels’ plot is about at sophisticated